|

 divisible by 101.

-In general that probability is 1/5=20% for all numbers, so it might be
+In general that probability is 1/5=0.200 or 20% for all natural numbers,

-is not the point here.
+the point here.

-factual and/or statistical information.
+contain factual and/or statistical information.

 And how much or of what kind will depend on the numeral system.